How to save money each month

 If you’ve not switched tariffs in the last year, you’re likely to be on your provider’s standard tariff.
 A standard tariff is a good option if you want flexibility and don’t want to be tied down to a contract, but the variable prices mean that you may be paying far more than you need to.

-According to Ofgem, the cheapest tariff in summer 2021 was £1,053 per year, which is £212 cheaper than the typical energy price cap.
 With a variable tariff, your provider can alter the unit rates for gas and electricity anytime during the duration of your contract.
 This means that your monthly bill can rise, even if you use the same amount of energy.

 Fixed-rate tariffs usually represent the best value for money as they cap the unit price of gas and electricity for the length of your contract, which can be anything from one to three years.
 If you haven’t already, try using a comparison website to help you shop around to find more affordable tariffs.
-With a more affordable tariff, you’ll be able to put more money towards your pot of savings.

 4. Save on your car insurance

-1. Change policy.
-Often if you find a cheaper deal and you’ve not claimed on your current policy in the past, you can cancel and get the rest of the year refunded.
+1. Change policy: Often if you find a cheaper deal and you’ve not claimed on your current policy in the past, you can cancel and get the rest of the year refunded.
 This means you won’t earn this year’s no-claims bonus, but it could be worth it to help you save and avoid future price rises.

-2. Check for a cheaper deal.
-To ensure you find the cheapest price possible, shop around and get quotes from multiple comparison sites.
+2. Check for a cheaper deal: To ensure you find the cheapest price possible, shop around and get quotes from multiple comparison sites.
 Once you’ve found the cheapest quote, see if you can get cashback.

-If your car insurance automatically renews, you may be able to cancel depending on your insurer’s terms and conditions (when you first purchase a new policy, you should have two weeks to change your mind and cancel – usually without paying a penalty).
+If your car insurance automatically renews, you may be able to cancel depending on your insurer’s terms and conditions.
+When you first purchase a new policy, you should have two weeks to change your mind and cancel – usually without paying a penalty.

-5. Look into credit card cash-back
+5. Look into a cash back credit card

-Paying off your credit card in full each month means you don’t pay interest, but when you use it to make a purchase, the retailer has to pay the card firm a transaction fee.
+When you use your credit card to make a purchase, the retailer has to pay the card firm a transaction fee.
+With a cash back card, you’ll earn a percentage of that spend back.

-With a cashback card, you’ll earn a percentage of that spend back.
-The rate of cashback will vary depending on where you shop or how much you spend, and some purchases might not earn you back any cashback at all, but it can be a simple way to save money.
+The rate of cashback will vary depending on where you shop or how much you spend, and some purchases might not earn you any cash back at all, but it can be a simple way to save money.
 These funds are paid monthly or annually as a credit on your card balance, but the maximum amount you can receive is usually capped.

 6. Review your mortgage

-Providers recommend that homeowners avoid paying more than 30% of their income on a mortgage to leave enough money for unexpected expenses.
-However, millions of homeowners end up stuck paying their lender’s standard variable rate, which averages 4.9% in the UK.
-Standard variable rate mortgages tend to be higher than the rates of other types of contracts.
+Standard variable rate (SVR) mortgages tend to be higher than the rates of other types of contracts.
 The rate you pay on an SVR mortgage will be determined by your lender, who may increase or decrease it at any time independent of the Bank of England Base Rate.

 While not everyone can switch mortgages easily, it’s worth regularly checking for better deals and reviewing your mortgage when interest rates rise.
-For instance, in the summer of 2021, Halifax launched mortgages at 0.83% amid a flurry of rate cutting on loans worth up to 60% of home value.

 Why should you save money each month?

-Save money for unforeseen expenses
+1. Save for unforeseen expenses

-Save money for your dream house
+2. Save money for your dream house

-Funding your children’s education
+4. Funding your children’s education

-higher education is becoming more expensive, so with the money you save, why not put some towards your child’s education fund?
-You’ll give your children the best opportunity to make headway on achieving their goals - without pulling on your purse strings.
+Higher education is becoming more expensive, so with the money you save, why not put some towards your child’s education fund?
+You’ll give your children the best opportunity to make headway on achieving their goals – without pulling on your purse strings.

 Blog Disclaimer